curityio/book-license-cli/README.md

 When the code flow completes, the CLI saves a `license.json` file to disk.\
 The license saves to the `resources/authorizationserver/license` folder of the deployment examples.

-## Option 2: Provide Your Own Licnse
+## Option 2: Provide Your Own License

 If you prefer, you can instead provide your own licese.\
 If for some reason you have problems running the CLI, get a [community edition license](https://developer.curity.io/community-edition/) from the Curity website.\